Toggle: English / Spanish

 Further testing may be needed if the child:

-- Do not restrain the child or try to stop the seizure movements.
+- Do not hold down the child or try to stop the seizure movements.

 - Lay the child on the ground in a safe area.
 Clear the area of furniture or other sharp objects.